Stablecoin Reserve Transparency: Attestation vs Audit vs Proof-of-Reserves (2026)

 Stablecoin Reserve Transparency: Attestation vs Audit vs Proof-of-Reserves

 "The issuer publishes its reserves" sounds reassuring until you ask at what assurance level.
-A dashboard, an attestation, and an audit are three different things, and a treasury that cannot tell them apart cannot really assess issuer risk.
-This guide is the three tiers and what GENIUS now mandates.
+This article is specifically about that distinction — the one input the stablecoin treasury policy calls "transparency cadence" and the depeg-risk article calls "opacity", pulled apart and graded.
+A proof-of-reserves dashboard, a third-party attestation, and a financial-statement audit are three different things with three different assurance levels, and a treasury that cannot tell them apart cannot really assess issuer risk.
+Here are the three tiers, how to read a given report, and what GENIUS now mandates.

-- Three tiers, increasing rigor: proof-of-reserves view → third-party attestation (point-in-time, defined procedures) → financial-statement audit (comprehensive, opinion).
+- Three tiers of increasing rigor: a proof-of-reserves view, then a third-party attestation (point-in-time, defined procedures), then a financial-statement audit (comprehensive, with an opinion).

-- An attestation ≠ an audit; a dashboard ≠ either (the PoR vs audit distinction, applied to issuers).
+- An attestation is not an audit, and a dashboard is neither (the PoR vs audit distinction, applied to issuers).

-- GENIUS mandates monthly reserve-composition disclosure + annual independent audit (larger issuers) — floor raised from voluntary.
+- GENIUS mandates monthly reserve-composition disclosure plus an annual independent audit for larger issuers — raising the floor from voluntary.

-- Read the assurance tier, scope, firm, cadence — not just "they have transparency".
+- Read the assurance tier, scope, firm, and cadence, not just "they have transparency".

 - Treasury policy should set a minimum assurance tier for stablecoin eligibility.

-- A PoR dashboard is not a solvency proof — an input, weighted by who produced it.
+- A proof-of-reserves dashboard is not a solvency proof — it is one input, weighted by who produced it.

 The three tiers